-March 2025 Update: The amount of rental assistance HPD administers is limited by Federal appropriations, which must fund all Public Housing Agencies nationally, so there are limits to the extent to which program costs can expand.
-Given the current situation created by the uncertainty at the federal level the New York City Department of Housing Preservation and Development (HPD) is not currently accepting requests for new PHFL Section 610 regulatory agreement authorizations.
+May 2025 Update: The amount of rental assistance HPD administers is subject to Federal appropriations, placing limits on the extent to which program costs can expand.
+Given the current uncertainty at the federal level the New York City Department of Housing Preservation and Development (HPD) is limiting new requests for new PHFL Section 610 regulatory agreement authorizations.
+HPD will not process 610 authorizations for units subsidized by the following subsidy sources:

-Projects whose regulatory agreements have already been amended and executed: In order to take advantage of Section 610 for a new tenant, you must submit the subsidy paperwork with the new rent amount before the tenant is processed for move-in.
+Projects whose regulatory agreements have already been amended and executed may still apply for rent increases: In order to take advantage of Section 610 for a new tenant, you must submit the subsidy paperwork with the new rent amount before the tenant is processed for move-in.
 Note that if you received approval for your Section 610 amendment during the leasing process, you may only take advantage of the 610 allowance for applicants that have not yet been submitted for subsidy processing.
 For applicants that have been approved for move in at a lower rent, you may request the higher 610 allowed rent at the next lease renewal and request that rent increase through the applicable subsidy process.
+Requests to increase rent are subject applicable program requirements such as rent reasonableness.

 PHFL Section 610 in NYC: Consolidated Guidance for Owners